-For those thinking of starting or have just started beekeeping
+For those thinking of starting, or have just started beekeeping

-In compiling this FAQ, I have used many of the questions that were originally set out by Dave Cushman, but have removed some and introduced others.
+In compiling this FAQ, I have used many of the questions that were originally set out by Dave Cushman, but I have rewritten or removed some and introduced others.
 I have been involved with teaching beekeeping to all abilities since the 1970s and understand the needs of those who are just starting, or are about to.

 Q: What equipment do I need to start beekeeping?

 Q: Shall I buy a Beginners kit?

-Q: Where do I get my beekeeping equipment from ?A: Many BKAs sell equipment, or the essentials like frames and foundation.
+A: Many BKAs sell equipment, or the essentials like frames and foundation.
 Support them if you can, as it is part of the service offered and the quicker the turnover, the better it is for everyone.
 Often you will find a supplier locally.
 There are major suppliers who usually offer good quality equipment and I don't have a problem with them.
 They have built up a reputation over many years and need to retain it.
 Over the years I have seen many small companies spring up and these are very variable.
 They don't often make anything, but source from elsewhere, often from low wage countries and from what I have seen some of the quality is very poor.
 Who wants a smoker or hive tool they can cut themselves on?
 I would certainly avoid buying online unless you know the company, but in any case the prices are often more than you can pay locally, without the benefit of viewing the items.

 Q: How do I decide on what hive type to use?